mattjcamp/dbr/README.md

 the "tidyverse" family of packages and it is also the approached that I used with **cohortr** and **datapointsr**.
 This seems to be the best way to approach code reuse with R and so now **dbr** will work well with the other packages I've been using.

+## Troubleshooting

+See the document install-mac-drivers.md for notes on how to install the drivers on Mac.